 “Authoritative parenting” is a term that was coined by Diane Baumrind who carried out a study in the 1960s to determine how parenting styles (parental control) influenced child outcomes.

-Ever since these initial studies, authoritative parenting has been associated with many positive outcomes: autonomy, social and emotional development, empathy, consciousness, academic success and less antisocial behaviour (You can read about some of the studies here and here).
+Ever since these initial studies, authoritative parenting has been associated with many positive outcomes: autonomy, social and emotional development, empathy, consciousness, academic success and less antisocial behavior.

 How do you apply boundary-based discipline?

 1) Set clear limits.
 One day my son was looking through my bag and making a royal mess.
 I said “stop”, to which he immediately replied, “stop what”?

 We don’t always clearly communicate what we’d like our children to do or not do.